Transactional Analysis

 How I use Transactional Analysis to Support Clients

 Sessions might involve exploring your thoughts, emotions, and interactions to identify recurring patterns and work toward positive change.
 In therapy, we might explore Ego states and communication patterns together to understand how they might be influencing your current relationships, decision-making, and self-perception.
-By recognising these dynamics, you can develop healthier ways of responding and communicating
+By recognising these dynamics, you can develop healthier ways of responding and communicating.
+We may use tools such as dialogue exercises, and journaling to help you recognise and shift unhealthy communication styles

 Why Choose Transactional Analysis?